paluh/purescript-jaws/README.md

   ```

 When you see `SProxy :: SProxy label` you can think of a labeling validation step.
 Labeling steps is necessary in case of "sum validation" - where validation is chained one after another.
-It's basically `a -> Either e b` chain.
+It's basically `a -> Either e b` chain where every `e` can and should be labeled (thanks to `purescript-variant`!) to form single coproduct type.

 On the other hand we have also products/records build up steps.
 This kind of validation steps aggregates all results into product (through `addField` or dedicated query helper `addFieldFromQuery`).
-In this context labeling result in record field name.
-Resulting product value would contain all valid, but also invalid values (values wrapped in `Either`), but if whole validation passes you would get product without any additional wrapping!
+In this context labeling is just giving record field a name.
+Resulting product value would contain all valid, but also invalid values (values wrapped in `Either`), but if the whole validation processes passes you would get record without any additional wrapping!

 Few additional comments regarding following examples: